sudachen/playground/docs/_posts/2018-02-26-Embedding-Go-pprof.md

 Since all functionality is in the internal package, the only way to use this funtionality, without modification the original code, to use the both pprof/driver.Option and pprof/driver.Pprof.

-The pprof/driver.Options is a set of object which can control of the pprof actions
+The pprof/driver.Options is a set of object which can control the pprof actions

 [pprof/driver/driver.go:55](https://github.com/google/pprof/blob/db0be723d40dfbb90c702d493a71d398173358e7/driver/driver.go#L55)
 ```golang